nnecec/ecblog-server/README.md

-# koa-graph-mongo
+# blog-server

-Koa server is a open-source GraphQL server.
+blog-server is a open-source GraphQL server.

 It is built on top of the Node.js, koa, GraphQL, mongoDB, redis and TypeScript.